kalviumcommunity/S54_MukundMadhav_Capstone_HabTrackIt/README.md

 - **Back-end Frameworks :** `Node.js, Express.js, Websocket.io`
 - **Database :** `MongoDB` and many more to add...

-## Contribution :
-- ## How To Setup Locally ?
+## How To Setup Locally ?
 - ### System Requirements :
     - Ensure you have Node.js and npm installed on your system.
     - Clone the **HabTrackIt** repository to your code environment using this link. `https://github.com/kalviumcommunity/S54_MukundMadhav_Capstone_HabTrackIt.git`
 - ### Installation Steps :
     - Navigate to the project directory using CLI.
     - Run `npm install` to install all the required dependencies in the project directory.
     - Run `npm run dev` to launch the local host server.
     - Access the locally hosted HabTrackIt using your web browser on `http://localhost:5173` or whatever is your port number is.

+## How to Contribute ?
+1. Set this repository up in your system.
+2. Create your own branch with the name of feature or bug fix using the command :
+`git checkout -b <feature-name>`
+3. Make your changes and ensure they adhere to our coding standards.
+4. Test your changes thoroughly to ensure they work as expected.
+5. Commit your changes with descriptive commit messages:
+`git commit -m <commit-message>`.
+6. Submit a Pull Request (PR):
+    - Go to the repository of the project.
+    - Click on "New Pull Request" button.
+    - Provide a clear title and description for your PR, explaining the changes you've made.
+    - Once reviewed, your PR will be merged into the main branch.

+By following these steps, you can help improve HabTrackIt and contribute to making it even better for users.
+We appreciate your contributions!

 ## Contact :
 **For any enquiries, feedback, or support, please reach out to me at :**